Aarnold9591/CL.FALL2021.ABA/README.md

 # CL.FALL2021.ABA

 Project Brief:
-    This webpage is intended as the main page for a ficticous bed and breakfast.
+    This webpage is intended as the main page for a fictitious bed and breakfast.
 The content of this page is responsive (both mobile and tablet screens.)
     Thank you for your time in reviewing my project.